riasark/SocMedApp/README.md

 In the terminal that is on the frontend folder (client), type the command _npm install_ to install all the node packages that are necessary to run the client-side.
 Then, you can type the command _npm run start_, in order to see the user interface and interact with it.

 ## 5. Localhost
-Navigate to **localhost:3000/login** in order to find the login page for our site.
+Navigate to **localhost:3000/** in order to find the landing page for our site.

 **_If possible, visit the localhost on safari rather than Chrome.
 It works and looks better._**